The guests and staff of Benidorm's all-inclusive Solana hotel.

 - Accidental Misnaming: Call Geoff's fiancee Rubella despite being told countless times that her name is Ionella.

-- Amazingly Embarrassing Parent: Prone to casually revealing embarrassing factoids about her children as well being a general Cloud Cuckoo Lander.
+- Amazingly Embarrassing Parents: Prone to casually revealing embarrassing factoids about her children as well being a general Cloud Cuckoo Lander.

 - Cloud Cuckoo Lander: Put it this way: She thinks Les is actually a woman and doesn't recognise him when he's dressed as Tammy Wynette to entertain the guests.
 She's not without moments of lucidity and competence though.

 - Cool Old Lady: When she tries to hang out with Sam and Trudy while on holiday alone, they warn her that they spend most of their time eyeing up men.
 She joins in effortlessly.